sgoley/paysim-dashboard/pres/insights.md

 * The dataset contains approximately 6.36M total transactions
 * It contains about 6.35M sending accounts and 2.72M receiving accounts
 * 8.21K were flagged via the `isFraud` boolean variable
-* With $12B in flagged transactions, this appoximates to 1% of the total 1.14T in transaction notional.
+* With $12B* in flagged transactions, this appoximates to 1% of the total 1.14T* in notional value and 0.1% of transaction count.
+  * \* _absolute notional values_

 -------